vaughnkoch/idsenv/readme.md

 git push -u origin master
 ```

 You just created and pushed the first file of your repo.
-Now we're going to add your dotfiles and push those too.
+Now we're going to add your dotfiles.

 ```
 # Copy some useful files over and add them to your repo